 Busch continued, in his letter to Schabarum, that, "In order to implement this cornerstone of his strategy, Mr. Ward created the image of conflict by placing into the record very brief portions of statements by three persons.
-When these statements were compared with the statements of the Coroner, which is precisely the same testimony given by the Coroner during the Sirhan trial, Busch felt But the existence of conflict was readily produced. conflict required one to assume that these three isolated accounts fairly represented the statements of the many other persons who witnessed the tragedy.
-Nevertheless, Busch concluded that Ward, by this technique, laid the ground for further inquiry regarding the Busch also expressed his displeasure in that physical evidence. the Ward hearing raised questions as to what the prosecution failed to do with respect to its investigation of physical evidence.
-Busch felt that such a technique might have the purpose of disclosing ineptitude, but that it also raised a question when no question in fact existed.
-To Busch, this represented a smoke screen of irrelevent issues.
+When these statements were compared with the statements of the Coroner, which is precisely the same testimony given by the Coroner during the Sirhan trial, Busch felt conflict was readily produced.
+But the existence of such conflict required one to assume that these three isolated accounts fairly represented the statements of the many other persons who witnessed the tragedy.
+Nevertheless, Busch concluded that Ward, by this technique, laid the ground for further inquiry regarding the physical evidence.
+Busch also expressed his displeasure in that the Ward hearing raised questions as to what the prosecution failed to do with respect to its investigation of physical evidence. felt that such a technique might have the purpose of disclosing ineptitude, but that it also raised a question when no To Busch, this represented a smoke question in fact existed. screen of irrelevent issues.